-Before you do anything else, you should build your case.
-Confronting an innocent child can be a very hurtful event.
-So, even if it takes some snooping, look for any signs of drug use.
-These signs can include odd or secretive behavior, missing money, bodily marks, a drastic change in routine and, obviously, the possession of drugs.
+Before you do or say anything to you child, you should build your case by finding evidence.
+Confronting an innocent child can be very hurtful and will most likely cause unnecessary tension.
+Even if it takes some snooping, look for any signs of drug use.
+Some of the most noticeable signs are odd or secretive behavior, missing money, bodily marks, a drastic change in routine and, obviously, the possession of drugs.

-The first instinct for just about any child on the planet will be to deny -- and most likely with a lot of emotion!
-But instead of immediately consoling your crying child, you should insist that you are confident in your evidence.
-And without becoming angry, continue to use an understanding yet firm tone.
-This will greatly improve your chances of getting a confession from your child.
+The first instinct for almost any child on the planet is to deny, deny, deny!
+But instead of immediately consoling your crying child, you should continue with your evidence while staying calm and using an understanding yet firm tone.
+The fact you are not mad or yelling at your child will greatly improve your chances of getting a confession from them.

-If you don't get a confession, a drug test could be in order.
-At your local pharmacy, you can find over-the-counter drug tests.
+If you don’t get a confession, a drug test could be in order.
+You can usually find drug tests at your local drugstore or online.
 Another option is to conduct a blood or hair follicle drug test at a clinic.

 Educate yourself about the latest street drugs, symptoms of drug use and warning signs.
-Get tips from the Department of Education about keeping your children off drugs.
-Whether or not your child is using drugs, be sure to keep the lines of communication open.
-Explaining why drugs should be avoided and showing you care can go a long ways.
-If you find out that your child has a severe drug problem, consider an intervention and/or drug treatment program.
+For everything you need about drug use and prevention, go to Partners for a Drug-free Canada.
+You can also find tips for discussing drugs with your child, so that whether or not your child is using drugs, you can keep the lines of communication open — talking with your child is one of the best prevention methods.
+Still, if you find out your child has a severe drug problem, you may need to consider an intervention and/or drug treatment program.